 The admissions committee may require the applicant to appear for a personal interview and to present evidence of his or her ability to write acceptable prose under controlled conditions.

 Research Tool Proficiency

 All doctoral students are expected to demonstrate proficiency in appropriate research tools.
 Consult with the program coordinator or department chairperson for additional information on this program’s research tool requirement.

 Admission to Candidacy

 Students may apply for admission to candidacy after any provisions or conditions that may have been attached to admission to the program have been removed.
 Additionally, all the standards of the College of Graduate and Professional Studies must be met.
 Refer to that section of this Catalog for details.

-A student whose grade point average drops below 3.5 will be placed on probation, suspended from graduate study, or dismissed from the College of Graduate and Professional Studies.
+A student whose grade point average falls below the B+ equivalency level will be placed on probation, suspended from graduate study, or dismissed from the College of Graduate and Professional Studies.
 The dean of the College of Graduate and Professional Studies, in accordance with the regulations of the department and the College of Graduate and Professional Studies, will make decisions in such matters.
 A student who is suspended from graduate study or dismissed from the College of Graduate and Professional Studies may request a review of the case by the Graduate Student Appeals Committee of the Graduate Council.

 An acceptable dissertation on a topic or problem relating to the student’s area of specialization is required for completion of degree requirements.